Our Mission

 SOUK has run some of the largest city-wide voter registration and voter awareness campaigns in the democratic world.
 Furthermore, its education programmes on Media & Political Literacy have been utilised to combat disinformation and extremism nationwide through Prevent, as well as translated into various languages and utilised in multiple countries.

-SOUK has worked with a number of clients, including, but not limited to; the Department for Digital, Culture, Media and Sport, the Greater London Authority, the US Embassy in London, the US State Department and NATO.
+SOUK has worked with a number of clients, including, but not limited to; the Department for Digital, Culture, Media and Sport, OFCOM, the Greater London Authority, the US Embassy in London, the US State Department and NATO.

 Our Awards